Schille/caboto/README.md

 # Caboto
 Caboto, the Kubernetes semantic analysis toolkit.
-It provides a lightweight library for semantically analyse plain Kubernetes manifests without running a cluster.
+It contains a lightweight Python library for semantic analysis of plain Kubernetes manifests without running a cluster.
 Internally, Caboto represents all K8s objects in a graph structure based on [NetworkX](https://networkx.org/) which allows following edges and make sense of the relations between objects.